 The UT Health and Wellness Working Group recommends splitting research personnel into two cohorts that work on rotating, two-week schedules.
 Cohort A works on-campus for 14 days, then works from home for 14 days while Cohort B works on-campus.
 This 14-day remote work period slows the spread of the virus by enabling each cohort to self-isolate while monitoring themselves for COVID-19 symptoms.
 Importantly, the sum of researchers working across all cohorts cannot exceed the target occupancy/workforce number of 30-40% for Level 3.

 - A cohort model with an interval of less than two weeks is prohibited.

-- Using daily shift work to exceed the target occupancy number for a given Research Phase is prohibited.
-Researchers may use shift work to increase social distancing among their research personnel, but the sum of the research personnel working across daily shifts cannot exceed the target occupancy/workforce number for that Research Phase.
-For instance, the target occupancy during Phase 3 is 30%-40% of your total lab workforce.
+- Using daily shift work to exceed the target occupancy number for a given Research Level is prohibited.
+Researchers may use shift work to increase social distancing among their research personnel, but the sum of the research personnel working across daily shifts cannot exceed the target occupancy/workforce number for that Research Level.
+For instance, the target occupancy during Level 3 is 30%-40% of your total lab workforce.

 Bellmont Hall and Sánchez Building Hours of Operation